ldiebold/firebase-composables/docs/getting-started.md

 5. have a cookie 🍪
 > In the code snippet from step 4, firebase shows you how to initialize the app.
 You don't need any of this code, as **firebase-composables** handles it for you!

 before we can use firebase-composables, we need to install the plugin.
-In vite, this file will usually be `main.js`
+The file below will usually be `main.js`
 ```js
 import { firebasePlugin } from 'firebase-composables'